 It is highly configurable and can be used differently in various companies.

-A 2016 report by Microsoft indicated that over 70% of Fortune 500 companies are already benefiting from utilizing SharePoint.
+A 2016 report by Microsoft showed that over 70% of Fortune 500 companies are already receiving help from using SharePoint.
 A company’s staff can access and manage policies, forms, procedures, and other work resources.
 SharePoint has also helped companies to enhance their content management necessities.

 They can read and update internal communications and collaborate on a project.

 In addition, SharePoint can help the staff to perform more tasks within a short time with features such as: